This is Step 5 of 6 in the onboarding journey. View the full onboarding overview →

 - You receive a security alert about suspicious usage on your account

 You now have your sandbox API key and you know how to use it safely.
 Start building and testing your integration.
-When you are ready to handle real transactions, move on to Step 6.
+When you’re ready to handle real transactions, move on to Step 6.
 Continue to Step 6: Go Live →